-A "speedy trial" basically means that the defendant must be "tried" for the alleged crimes within a reasonable time after being arrested.
-Being tried means the prosecutor reviews the crime and details and decides if they want to pursue a criminal case.
+A defendant must be "tried" for their alleged crimes within a reasonable time after arrest by law enforcement.
+Being tried means the prosecutor reviews the crime and its details and decides if they want to pursue a criminal case.
 The case could go to trial.
 Alternatively, the prosecution may drop the case.
 Moreover, the case may be resolved via a plea agreement.
 Often, this involves a guilty plea.
 The trial judge must approve and accept the plea agreement.

 The Right to a Speedy Trial: State Time Limits

 Although the state cannot hold arrestees without formal charges for an unreasonable amount of time, the Constitution does not specify what that period of time is.
 Because the Constitution does not set these limits, states typically set them.
 Thus, these limits vary on a state-by-state basis.

 Factors That Determine How Long You Are Held

-How long you can be held without charges will depend on a few factors.
-The U.S. Supreme Court has protections for defendants.
-These laws stop you from being forced to serve lengthy jail times before a conviction.
+How long the state can hold you without charges depends on a few factors.
+The U.S. Supreme Court has established protections for criminal defendants.
+These protections keep you from being forced to serve lengthy jail times before a conviction.

 Speedy trial rights also lessen the time the accused must endure the anxiety and publicity of an impending trial.
-This also minimizes the damage that a delay might cause to the person's ability to present a defense.
+Furthermore, these limits minimize the damage that a delay might cause to the person's ability to present a defense.

 The Decision to Charge

-If the prosecutor doesn't bring charges within the time limit, the police have to let you go.
-A failure to do so may be a violation of your rights.
+If the prosecutor fails to charge you within the time limit, the police must let you go.
+Failing to release you in such a situation may violate your rights.

 Violation of the Speedy Trial Right: Remedies

-If you're detained, but not booked within a reasonable time, your attorney may go to a judge and obtain a writ of habeas corpus.
+If you are detained but not booked within a reasonable time, your attorney may go to a judge and obtain a writ of habeas corpus.
 A writ of habeas corpus is a court order which instructs law enforcement to bring you before the court.
 There, a judge may decide whether the state is lawfully holding you.

 Get a Handle on Your Criminal Charges: Call an Attorney Today

-Timing is essential, and your freedom is the most important thing.
-This is especially true when an arrest is made, as this can trigger strict law enforcement requirements.
+Timing is essential in criminal law.
+Your freedom is the highest priority.
+This is especially true when you are arrested—arrests can trigger strict law enforcement requirements.

-If you're still unsure about how long the police may hold you without charges, you need to talk to an experienced criminal defense attorney can provide you with critical legal advice regarding the following:
+If you are still unsure about how long the police may hold you without charges, talking with a criminal defense lawyer may help.
+An experienced criminal defense attorney can provide you with critical legal advice regarding the following: